 A comparison of pre-islamic Arabian pagan religion and Islam shows that most of what Muhammad claimed to have received as revelations from heaven, were already believed or practiced by the pagans before him.
-They believed in sacred stones, the constellations, jinns, curses, fetishes and magic etc. And according to a historian:
+They believed in sacred stones, the constellations, jinns, curses, fetishes and magic etc. According to a historian:

-Prof. Arberry in his work, Religion in the Middle East notes that Islam is a “peculiarly Arabian religion.”
+Prof. Arberry in his work, Religion in the Middle East, notes that Islam is a “peculiarly Arabian religion.”
 Islam is basically a deification of 7th century Arab culture, politics, ideology and religion.
 Thus several Islamic practices and beliefs were simply carryovers from pre-islamic Arab paganism:

 I. The Kaaba